rsweetland/next-llm-supastarter/README.md

    The included `launch.json` file sets up a "Debug Next.js" configuration to attach to this process.

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.

+## AI Dev
+`llms.md` describes versions and conventions in this project.
+Instruct your AI coding assistnat of choice to load it into its default context on specific tasks.

+Run `pnpm copy-context` to run [repomix](https://github.com/yamadashy/repomix) and copy the complete codebase to your clipboard.
+Paste this into a chat conversation with an advanced reasoning model for a productive conversation.

 ## Testing